By TMoM Team Member Rachel Hoeing

 10. Relax at Home

-OK, so I know “relax” and “toddler” are two words that rarely go together, but sometimes it’s nice to just stay inside in the cool air-condition and come up with new things to do indoors.
+OK, so I know “relax” and “toddler” are two words that rarely go together, but sometimes it’s nice to just stay inside in the cool air-conditioning and come up with new things to do indoors.
 Here are some of our favorite ways to keep little ones entertained at home:

 Build a fort with sheets